Chinese Music 音乐 yīn yuè

 YouTube video of a traditional music ensemble

 Music is documented as far back as the Zhou dynasty and forms an important thread in the Confucian tradition.
 Musical harmony was believed to bring harmony to life.
 Confucius said he could predict a kingdom's problems from the music played at court.
-He disapproved of 'immoral' dance music and thought that the noisier the music was the more likely that the state was in jeopardy.
+He disapproved of 'immoral' dance music and thought that the noisier the music was, the more likely that the state was in jeopardy.
 Music was more than mere background entertainment it set the whole mood and character of thought.
 Chinese music was an harmonious emanation tied up with the concept of ‘qi’ the all pervading life-essence.
 In the tomb of the Marquis Yi of Zeng ➚ dating to about 430BCE 124 musical instruments of all types and sizes were found.

 Chinese bells have survived from the days of the early dynasties, arranged in a series of twelve notes 十二律, the bells were struck with a rod.
-The notes do not form a scale - a scale is built from choosing notes from them.
+The notes do not form a scale - a scale is built by choosing notes from the range of bells.
 The tuning of notes followed a different approach to the Western octave.
 The octave attempts to divide a doubling of frequency evenly with notes.
 The old Chinese method did not use an octave instead notes were progressively tuned relative to existing ones.
 Notes were tuned to a frequency 2/3 and 3/4 of the current note, so the whole sequence of notes were in harmonious relation to each other.
 This method avoids the problems of tuning in octaves known as temperament ➚.
-However it was Zhu Zaiyu who discovered equal temperament in 1584 before that in Europe but it was not taken up.
+However it was Zhu Zaiyu ➚ who discovered equal temperament in 1584 before that in Europe but it was not then taken up.
 The Legendary Yellow Bell ➚ 黄钟 huáng zhōng is associated with the Yellow Emperor whose minister developed the perfect flute nine Chinese inches long.

 Drums have played a very important in ceremonial occasions for centuries.
 They were used to announce the start of a battle and are still used at all kinds of festive occasions.
 It marked the pulse of daily life as the great drum housed in the town's central Drum Tower announced the start and end of day.